vcwu/little_haskell_parser/README.md

 little_haskell_parser
 =====================

+ghc tester.hs

+tester.hs -> reads input from input.txt, parses each line.
+Lex.hs -> the meat of the parsing library is here.

 Final Project - CS 441 Programming Languages: Design and Implementation

 Your final project is to implement a simple parser in a functional language.
 Using the Haskell